ch-stark/policies-argocd-tutorial/tutorial2.md

 By following these steps, you will successfully deploy ACM Gatekeeper Integration with ArgoCD.
 This integration allows you to manage policies effectively and ensure the compliance of your Kubernetes clusters.

-Feel free to refer to the central configuration file for more advanced settings and customization options.